Viscount Valentia

 The 11th Viscount, was created Baron Annesley of Bletchington, in the County of Oxford, in the Peerage of the United Kingdom on 7 May 1917.
 However, this title became extinct on the death of his son, the 12th Viscount, in 1949.
 The Irish titles were inherited by his distant relative Reverend William Monckton Annesley, who became the 13th Viscount Valentia.
 He was also a descendant of Hon.
 Francis Annesley, fourth son of the first Viscount.
 He was succeeded by his cousin Francis Dighton Annesley, who established his claim to the titles in 1959 and became the 14th Viscount Valentia.
 He was the son of George Dighton Annesley, uncle of the 13th Viscount.

 On the 14th Viscount's death in 1983 the titles passed to his son, Richard John Dighton Annesley.
 He was a Captain in the British Army, then farmed in Zimbabwe and returned to Britain in the early 1980s.
-As 2014 the title are held by his son, the 16th Viscount, who succeeded in 2005.
+As 2014 the titles are held by his son, the 16th Viscount, who succeeded in 2005.
 Lord Valentia is also the Premier Baronet of Ireland.

 The present Viscount has not successfully proven his succession to the baronetcy and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 2005, as of 31 December 2013.